Welcome

 Michael started working for U.S. Sugar as part of the sugar mill labor crew in 1980.
 After two seasons, he transferred into the field construction department to work with heavy equipment such as field pumps and excavators on the sugarcane farms.

-For the last 15 years, he’s been supervising the crews that maintain farm canals, helping the farmers keep the water that flows into the canal system as clean as possible.
+For more than 20 years, he’s been supervising the crews that maintain farm canals, helping the farmers keep the water that flows into the canal system as clean as possible.
 Michael takes his responsibility as a steward of the land very seriously, embracing improvements large and small that improve productivity and reduce environmental impact.

 Michael and his wife, Sydney, met and married in Clewiston.
 Michael’s career with U.S. Sugar gave the couple the ability to raise their family in their hometown, including a son who recently graduated from law school at New York University and a daughter who has an environmental law degree from the University of Florida.